shubhgoel20/BNN_BCL_BPC/README.md

 * Adaptive Learning Rate (`ucb_adaptive_lr`) : This refers to the main approach presented in the paper [Uncertainty-guided Continual Learning with Bayesian Neural Networks](https://arxiv.org/abs/1906.02425).
 * Bayesian Continual Learning (`ucb_bcl`) : For this, we disable the adaptive learning rate of the previous approach and implement Bayesian Continual Learning (BCL).
 * Uniform Sampling per Epoch (`ucb_uniform_full`) : We build on top of the BCL approach and uniformly sample a set of inputs from a randomly selected task from one of the previous tasks at each epoch.
 The size of the sample can be controlled by adjusting `--rbuff_size` parameter of `run.py`.
 This is a percentage value, expressed as a `float`.
-* Simplified Bayesian Coresets (`ucb_simplified_coresets`) : We build on top of the BCL approach and select a batch of images from the training data of the current task and minimize the reverse KL-divergence between posterior of the data sample and the entire dataset.
+* Simplified Bayesian Coresets (`ucb_simplified_coresets`) : We build on top of the BCL approach and select several batches of the current task inputs and minimize the reverse KL-divergence between posterior of the data sample and the entire dataset.
 The batch obtained this way serves as the coreset for training of subsequent tasks.
-* Uniform Sampling Coresets (`ucb_uniform`) : We build on top of the BCL approach and select a batch of images uniformly from the training data of the current task.
+* Uniform Sampling Coresets (`ucb_uniform`) : We build on top of the BCL approach and select a batch of images uniformly from inputs of the current task.
 The batch obtained serves as the coreset for training of subsequent tasks.
 * Uniform Bayesian Coresets and Pseudocoresets (`ucb_bpc`) : `TODO`

 ### Example Commands: